vuckovic-lab/energy_densities/ex_exact/README.md

 # Content
 The repository contains the main python functionalities for the exact exchange evaluation along with some examples for illustration and for testing.

-## exact_exchange functions
+## ex_exact functions
-Available python functions for the local slope evaluation:
+Available python functions for the evaluation:

 - **ex_args**